Personal Identity and Uploading Mark

 criminal sanctions.
 Since a public norm of somaticism is more likely to lead to

-are other policy options we might explore, e.g., we could simply shoot anyone
+other policy options we might explore, e.g., we could simply shoot anyone who

 policies might be very similar in terms of their practical effects.
 Imagine,